 .

-I am not at home because I am typing this from Italy, L.cky me!!!
+I am not at home because I am typing this from Italy.
+Lucky me!

 My long weekend break, returning tomorrow morning, with Giovanni, started as “coffee soon?” and became “take your passport and meet me at Heathrow at 13:00 hours.
-Giovanni was born in London’s West End to Sicilian parents and emigrated there in 1990 before making his home somewhere between Tuscany and Paris.
-He has an ex-wife, five children, three dogs in a villa in the Tuscan countryside and a mistress in Paris with one child.
+Giovanni was born in the West End to Sicilian parents and emigrated there in 1990 before making his home somewhere between Tuscany and Paris.
+He has an ex-wife, five children, three dogs, a villa in the Tuscan countryside, and a mistress in Paris with one child.
 Before you ask how he manages to afford to keep them all, his six-figure salary seems to be that.

 How do I fit in?
 Well, he does like to keep up appearances with the Italian social elite and to rub his ex-wife’s nose in the fact that he hasn’t lost touch with the ladies.
-Ex Mrs Giovanni doesn’t know about the Parisian mistress or the half-brother of her offspring, so I step in as the model girlfriend.
-I don’t mind, I love Italy, and I am used to being discreet.
+Ex-Mrs. Giovanni is unaware of the Parisian mistress or the half-brother of her offspring, so I step in as the model girlfriend.
+I don’t mind; I love Italy, and I’m accustomed to being discreet.

 So we came to Italy for proper coffee, ground from good coffee beans, in an authentic restaurant by an adequate barista.
-I used a small amount of Italian vocabulary on him – enough to say “grazi” – and flashed my most dazzling smile.
+I used a small amount of Italian vocabulary on him – enough to say “grazie” – and flashed my most dazzling smile.
 Red-blooded Mediterranean men do like to feel appreciated by red-blooded British women!
-And how do I like my coffee?
-Well, I am partial to a cappuccino, but I do prefer a latte – especially when it is homegrown.
+And how do I want my coffee?
+Well, I am partial to a cappuccino, but I prefer a latte – especially when it’s homegrown.

-And I discovered that barista training is right around the corner from the hotel.
+I discovered that the barista training is conveniently located right around the corner from the hotel.
 How exciting!

 .

 What a miserable and wet day here in Mayfair, far from yesterday.
 The sun was shining and beautiful, but we were in England, I suppose.
-I did think about taking a trip down to Oxford Street to see my sister,r but the size of the raindrops falling into the puddles convinced me that staying indoors was a better option,
+I did think about taking a trip down to Oxford Street to see my sister, but the size of the raindrops falling into the puddles convinced me that staying indoors was a better option.

 Honestly, you’d have thought all Marcus’s birthdays had come at once.
 He dropped to his knees and fell upon the boxes of heels, boots and pumps like a man dying of thirst on the banks of an oasis in the desert.
 I hardly got a word out of him for ten solid minutes.